Quarterly Customer Webinars

 How do you get people to care about your Community Health Improvement Plan (CHIP)?
 How do you get people to not only see the data—but get involved?
 In this webinar, Dr. Sarah Martin sat down with our friends from the Lawrence-Douglas County Health Department to learn how they have used their CHIP dashboard to make a difference in their community.

 Designing for Accessibility

-Just like we can't imagine a government building in 2019 not having wheelchair accessibility, we believe everyone should have equal access to the information we share publicly through our dashboards.
+This webinar focuses on why you should make your dashboard accessible and how you can make it look good, communicate your message, and provide optimal accessibility for those in your community who may be visually impaired.
+Just like we can't imagine a government building not having wheelchair accessibility, we believe everyone should have equal access to the information we share publicly through our dashboards.

-Becoming Indispensable--Public Health Agencies as Chief Data Storytellers
+Becoming Indispensable: Public Health Agencies as Chief Data Storytellers

 In this webinar, we explore best practices for crafting effective messages on social and economic policy using the experiences of our public health partners.
 We also explore how the mySidewalk template library can save time when a health department is asked for analysis on housing, economic development, transportation or education.